 An ARES or Supplier is a business that sells electricity to residential and/or commercial customers in a competitive market.

 Our electric contract was getting ready to expire.
 We were currently getting a rate of .06 per kWh.
 If we did nothing they were going to renew us at .09 per kWh.
 Most companies around here are offering around .0869 per kWh.
 When I changed companies I was able to sign a 3 year contract for .0729 per kWh.
 I figured with the way prices are rising its best to lock things in right away as low as possible.
-I even happened to find one with no early termination fee.
+And the same goes for your internet connection.
+Look up the best satellite internet in your area and choose the plan that suits your budget best.
+Honestly, if you can’t get a better rate than what you’re already on, always try to take your business elsewhere.
+For the electricity contract, I even happened to find one with no early termination fee.
 Having no early termination fees is definitely one of the great money saving hacks.

 4. cut services you may not need